 10. Carrying Student Loan Debt

 If you are carrying student debt, you’ll have a hard time setting aside money for retirement if you don’t have much disposable income — and if you’re living beyond your means.
-John Dick, CEO of Civic Science, a consumer research firm, shared recent data that showed 21% of U.S. adults have student loan debt affecting their capacity to save for retirement.
+John Dick, CEO of Civic Science, a consumer research firm, shared data from 2020 that showed 21% of U.S. adults have student loan debt affecting their capacity to save for retirement.

 11. Neglecting the 401(k) Rollover